GuilleMGN/Project3-Group3/README.md

   - [License](#license)

 ## Goals
-To create a decentralized fundraising in Solidity
+To create a decentralized fundraising in Solidity with a goal to decentralize the fundraising process, tap into an organization's intangible value, and to improve the user experience with a front end.

 ## Technologies
 * Ganache